 You might want to explore these neighborhood areas when you’re looking for a place to stay in the city:

 This is a beautiful neighborhood lined with elegant townhouses and apartments.
 You can stay at the Pulitzer if you’re feeling extra fancy, and if you want to get the whole Jordaan experience.

 Stay where things are hip and fun in the neighborhood of Oud-West.
 Here you will find bars, boutiques, and first-rate restaurants.
 Check out The Tire Station while you’re here, which is a 112-room eco-designer hotel.

 The Old Centre

 Stay close to where everything is here in The Old Centre.
-This is the a great area to stay if you’re in a tight budget yet you want to stay close to everything.
+This is a great area to stay if you’re on a tight budget yet you want to stay close to everything.
 It’s a bit close to the red light district, which can be a bit weird if you have children with you.
 Check out the Flying Pig Downtown here if you’re looking for a hostel.

 What To Do In Amsterdam

 There are a lot of things to do in Amsterdam.
 The city is filled with so many historical places to visit.
 Of course, the museums are something you shouldn’t miss.
 For one, check out the Amsterdam History Museum to get to know the history of the city.
 Make sure you allow three to four hours to this if you really want to go through every single detail in the museum.

 The Netherlands is famous for its tulips, and in Amsterdam, you can see a Tulip museum inside a tulip shop.
 While you’re here, make sure you check out the Jewish History museum, which is often overlooked for the Anne Frank House.